fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 ### Requirements for these instructions

 - Drum-type meter
 > The sample script also works with the sample image.
+You can try it without a meter.
 The source code for using the sample image has been commented out, so please uncomment it if necessary.

 - PC with camera &nbsp; ※ verified with Macbook pro(2018)